tighten/onramp/readme.md

 Once those have been finalized, we can start building an actual tool.
 The first steps will be to build out the tracks and modules in a database.
 Then, we can allow users to pick a track (or pick "Just Exploring") and then log into a dashboard where they will just see the modules recommended for their track.

-They can click into a module and see the possible free online sources for learning about that topic, click a checkbox that says "I feel like I know enough about this module to consider it done", and then move to the next module.
+They can click into a module and see the possible free online sources for learning about that topic ("resources"), click a checkbox that says "I feel like I know enough about this resource/module to consider it done" (complete the module), and then move to the next module.

 They could also, eventually, take small quizzes about that module (self-testing, not for certification or external validation) and try out some code exercises about that module.